 - A. Except as provided pursuant to subsection I of this section, no person shall alter any historic site in such a manner as to affect its exterior appearance, nor shall there be any new construction in an historic district, conservation district, historic corridor, or on a landmark site, unless a certificate of appropriateness has previously been issued by the historic review board.
 Any building addition that is thirty percent or more in area of the historic building (be it individual or cumulative) shall be considered new construction in a district.
 Further, no major public improvements shall be made in the district unless approved by the board and given a certificate of appropriateness. - B. Application for such a certificate shall be made to the planning staff and shall be referred to the historic review board.
-The application shall be in such form and detail as the board prescribes. - C. Archeological Monitoring Recommendation.
-For all projects that will involve ground disturbance, the applicant shall provide, - 1.
-A letter or email from the Oregon State Historic Preservation Office Archaeological Division indicating the level of recommended archeological monitoring on-site, or demonstrate that the applicant had notified the Oregon State Historic Preservation Office and that the Oregon State Historic Preservation Office had not commented within 45 days of notification by the applicant; and - 2.
-A letter or email from the applicable tribal cultural resource representative of the Confederated Tribes of the Grand Ronde, Confederated Tribes of the Siletz, Confederated Tribes of the Umatilla, Confederated Tribes of the Warm Springs and the Confederated Tribes of the Yakama Nation indicating the level of recommended archeological monitoring on-site, or demonstrate that the applicant had notified the applicable tribal cultural resource representative and that the applicable tribal cultural resource representative had not commented within 45 days of notification by the applicant.

-If, after 45 days notice from the applicant, the Oregon State Historic Preservation Office or the applicable tribal cultural resource representative fails to provide comment, the city will not require the letter or email as part of the completeness review.
+The application shall be in such form and detail as the board prescribes.

+C. - For all projects that will involve ground disturbance, a letter from the Oregon State Historic Preservation Office Archaeological Divison indicating the level of recommended archeological monitoring on-site will be required prior obtaining completeness from the city.
+If, after 30 days notice from the Applicant, the Oregon State Historic Preservation Office fails to provide comment, the city will not require the letter as part of the completeness review.
 For the purpose of this section, ground disturbance is defined as the movement of native soils.

-- D. The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness. - 2.
-The following exterior alterations to historic sites may be subject to administrative approval: - a.
-Work that conforms to the adopted Historic Review Board Policies. - E. For exterior alterations of historic sites in an historic district or conservation district or individual landmark, the criteria to be used by the board in reaching its decision on the certificate of appropriateness shall be: - 1.
-The purpose of the historic overlay district as set forth in Section 17.40.010; - 2.
-The provisions of the city comprehensive plan; - 3.
-The economic use of the historic site and the reasonableness of the proposed alteration and their relationship to the public interest in the structure's or landmark's preservation or renovation; - 4.
-The value and significance of the historic site;
+$\underline{D}1$.
+The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness.

+- 2. The following exterior alterations to historic sites may be subject to administrative approval: - a.
+Work that conforms to the adopted Historic Review Board Policies.

+\underline{E} .
+For exterior alterations of historic sites in an historic district or conservation district or individual landmark, the criteria to be used by the board in reaching its decision on the certificate of appropriateness shall be: